 3. Jute and Sisal Rug

-Jute and sisal rugs are made of natural plant fibers that are durable, anti-abrasion and anti-corrosive from home chemical products.
-They can be easily cleaned by a standard vacuum.
+Jute and sisal rugs, as well as rugs of natural plant fibers, are durable, anti-abrasion, and anti-corrosive from home chemical cleaning products.
+A standard vacuum will help you a lot in cleaning jute rugs.
 If they get stains, you can clean them with soap and water.
 Jute and sisal rugs are eco-friendly and pet-friendly, and will not cause static electricity.

 Jute and sisal rug maintenance tips:

-Use jute and sisal rugs in dry area.
+Use jute and sisal rugs in the dry areas.

 Dry spot clean for small stains.